FAQ: Discontinuation of third party vSwitch program (2149722)

 VMware vSphere Distributed Switch (VMware VDS) is a native VMware virtual switch which was introduced in 2009.
 VDS provides centralized management of network configuration for multiple hosts in a cluster.
 In addition to centralized management, VDS provides rich features like NIOC, health monitoring of uplink, port mirroring, load-balancing of uplinks, back-up restore etc.

-What 3rd party vSwitch offerings will no longer be supported on vSphere?
+What third party vSwitch offerings will no longer be supported on vSphere?

 What about Cisco AVS, which is part of the Cisco ACI solution?
 Are you also discontinuing support for AVS?